egovernment/egovernment.github.io/_how-to/part-a/103-change-the-icon-of-a-service-and-it-tooltip.markdown

 From now on we assume that the icon (proper font character) already exists (the css class for it is defined i.e. 'fa fa-file').

-First we need to adjust "My acount" page.
+First we need to adjust "My acount" page:

 1. Open file `view/user.js`.
 2. Find `exports._servicesBoxList` block.
 3. Identify the `<i>` element inside `buttonContent` block.